AdobeDocs/commerce-learn.en/help/api-mesh/installing-aio-mesh-plugin.md

 ## Who is this video for?

-* Developers new to Adobe Commerce or [!DNL Magento Open Source] with limited experience with Adobe Developer and API Mesh.
+* Developers new to Adobe App Builder or [!DNL Magento Open Source] with limited experience with Adobe IO and API Mesh.

 ## Video content

 * Introduction to API Mesh
-* Installing Adobe Developer
+* Installing Adobe IO
 * Enable API Mesh in Adobe Developer Console

 >[!VIDEO](https://video.tv.adobe.com/v/3414028)